This page describes the organizational forces that limit change. It explains how to overcome them when necessary.

 The Coderack infrastructure functions are included.

 This page discusses the interdependence of perception and representation in a complex adaptive system (CAS).
 Hofstadter and Mitchell's research with Copycat is reviewed.
-The bridging of a node from a network of 'well known' percepts to a new representational instance is discussed as it occurs in biochemistry, in consciousness and abstractly.perception & representation architecture.
+The bridging of a node from a network of 'well known' percepts to a new representational instance is discussed as it occurs in biochemistry, within the brain, in consciousness and abstractly.perception & representation architecture.

 Copycat's Coderack helps the codelets to dynamically adapt concepts from its